YPS provides and manages safe and affordable housing responses to young people across our target regions.

 In these ways, YPS aims to make a significant difference to the lives of children/young people and in turn their communities.
 We will operate ethically, transparently and accountably in all facets of our service.
 We acknowledge the challenge and responsibility of this opportunity and welcome the participation of all communities who share our commitment.

 The YPS Team is committed to responding to & ending youth homelessness is our region.
 The majority of our Team have been with YPS for over 5 years & all our team have highly developed skills, expertise & connections in our community.

-Our Board of Governance is made up of dedicated professional Community members who hold the skills & expertise our agencies needs to remain a sustainable community business now & into the future.
+YPS is a Company Limited by Guarantee.
+Our Directors Board is made up of dedicated professional Community members who hold the skills & expertise our agencies needs to remain a sustainable community business now & into the future.
 Our Board members skills sets go across the Finance, Education/ Employment, Community, Legal, Housing, Business and Cultural sectors -which ensures the Governance of our agency is Best Practice and champions the growth of our agency to benefit the children/young people of our community.

 YPS, then known as Kempsey Youth Refuge, first came into existence in October 1985- after many years of lobbying the State Government by local community members, other community agencies and key government workers.
 Up until this time children/young people who were experiencing homelessness in the Kempsey/ Macleay area had to go out of their community (most of the time over 100’s of kilometres away) to receive the housing & support they required.

 Initially YPS was funded only to provide crisis accommodation- for 5 young people at any one time- with no ability to provide Outreach or Early Intervention/ Prevention services to other children/young people experiencing homelessness in the area.
 While crisis accommodation response was an essential service it meant there were significant gaps in service provision and many children/young people missed out on housing & support due to the services inability to meet demand.